appsembler/figures/docs/api-reference.md

 More filters will be added.

-Please see the [UserFilter](https://github.com/appsembler/figures/blob/master/figures/filters.py#L47) class which defines filters available.
+Please see the [UserFilterSet](https://github.com/appsembler/figures/blob/master/figures/filters.py#L47) class which defines available filter options.

 ### Course Enrollments